How Can Freelancers Prevent or Overcome Seasonal Affective Disorder (SAD)?

 Don’t Hide How You Feel

-It's important for freelancers who experience SAD symptoms not to hide how they feel.
-This can lead to further stress and worsen your symptoms.
-Instead, seek support from family, friends, or colleagues, and discuss their symptoms with a therapist.
+It is important that freelancers experiencing SAD symptoms do not hide their feelings.
+This causes stress that can aggravate your symptoms.
+Rather, inform your family, friends, or coworkers and discuss your symptoms with a therapist.

-Don't let your SAD symptoms keep you from pursuing your career goals.
-Your qualification and work experience speak for themselves, regardless of any mental health challenges.
-Be open about your struggles and put your self-care first.
+Don't let SAD symptoms set you back from your professional goals.
+Your work experience and education are sufficient, regardless of what your issues with mental health are.
+Be honest about your challenges and care for yourself first.

 Practice Gratitude for What You Have